britebit/SimpleEventStore/README.md

 Storing the checkpoint allows you to resume a subscription in the case of process failure and should only be done once all events supplied in the callback have been processed.
 This ensures that events are not missed.

-It is possible to have multiple catch up subscriptions running, for example to
-- Publish messages onto a service bus
+It is possible to have multiple catch up subscriptions running, for example to i- Publish messages onto a service bus
 - Populate a read model

 Each subscription **must** perform an independant task.
 It is not possible to run multiple instances of the same catch up subscription as it would mean high amounts of duplicate processing as each process instance would read the same checkpoint.